 Recently, four United Nation (UN) agencies published a second annual report on progress in Asia and the Pacific towards the Sustainable Development Goal 2–Zero Hunger–to eliminate hunger and malnutrition by 2030.

-The report noted that substantial advances have been made in region towards eliminating hunger and malnutrition, but progress has slowed recently.
-As time draws nearer to 2030 and around half a billion people are still undernourished, efforts to tackle persistent issues and emerging hurdles need to be escalated.
+The report noted that substantial advances have been made towards eliminating hunger and malnutrition, but progress has slowed recently.
+Time is drawing nearer to 2030 and around half a billion people are still undernourished.
+Thus, there is a need to escalate efforts to tackle persistent issues and emerging hurdles.

 Statistics are not encouraging